aws-samples/serverless-patterns/ses-lambda-sam/README.md

 ## Testing

 1. From the command line, please execute the below command to tail logs of the AWS Lambda function.
 Please replace `FunctionName` from the `sam deploy` output and also your region.
    ```bash
    aws logs tail --follow /aws/lambda/{FunctionName} --region {your-region}
    ```

 2. Make a note of `ReceivingEmailAddress` from the `sam deploy` output and send email to that email address.

-3. You should see logline similar to following in the Lambda function log.
+3. You should see a logline similar to the following in the Lambda function log.
 You may have to wait a few seconds to see the logs:
    ```bash
      Received email from {your-email} with subject {your-email-subject}
    ```